 Public Health in Humanitarian Crises is a free online public health course offered by Johns Hopkins University in the United States.
 The class includes the following modules: Emerging Risks, Challenges, and Opportunities for Future Humanitarian Emergencies; Protection of Displaced Populations: Human Rights & Humanitarian Law; Shelter in a Humanitarian Setting; Health Care in Humanitarian Emergencies; Management of Diseases in Humanitarian Crises; Nutrition in Humanitarian Crises; Livelihoods and Food Security in Humanitarian Crises; Water and Sanitation; Humanitarian Actors and Coordination; and Humanitarian Disasters and Public Health.
 Students spend one week on each of the video modules.
 Roughly two to three hours of study time is required weekly to view the videos and complete all supplemental assignments

 International Humanitarian Law is a free online law course offered by the Université catholique de Louvain in Belgium.
-Anyone who is interested in learning more about how international laws are used to protect human rights can benefit from the class.
+Anyone who is interested in learning more about how international law regulates armed conflicts, protects individuals in wartime, and guarantees minimum compliance can benefit from the class.
 The course is comprised of seven modules: Introduction, Sources and subjects, Scope of application, Conduct of hostilities, Protection of persons, State responsibility, and Individual responsibility.
 Students are free to complete the course at their own pace.
 As a guideline, the instructor provides a schedule where students complete the coursework over an 11-week period, devoting between four to 12 hours to the class weekly.

 Humanitarian Response to Conflict and Disaster is a free online public health course offered by Harvard University in the United States.
 The class explores how humanitarian efforts are mobilized to assist individuals suffering from the effects of natural disasters and human conflicts.
 Specifically, the class examines case studies from Goma (Zaire), Somalia, the Balkans, Afghanistan, and Pakistan.
 Self-paced, the course can be completed at a rate that fits into each student’s schedule.
 The instructor recommends that students complete the video lectures and supplemental modules at a rate of one per week over a five-week period, devoting three to four hours to the class weekly.

-International Humanitarian Law in Theory and Practice is a free online human rights course offered by Leiden University in the Netherlands.
-Ideal for anyone who is interested in human rights, the class explores the theory behind international human law and assesses how well laws work in practice.
+International Humanitarian Law in Theory and Practice is a free online course offered by Leiden University in the Netherlands.
+Ideal for anyone who is interested in humanitarian law, the class explores the theory behind international humanitarian law and assesses how laws work in practice.
 The class is presented through a series of video modules that include: Introduction, Conflict classification, Conduct of hostilities, Protection of persons, and Implementation and enforcement.
 With each module, students receive supplemental readings and assignments.
 The class lasts for five weeks with students focusing on one module each week.
 Students should expect to devote about five hours of study time to the course each week.

 Humanitarian communication: Addressing key challenges is a free online public health course offered by the University of Geneva in Switzerland.
 The class begins with an exploration of the fundamentals of communication during humanitarian crises.
 Next, the class breaks down the different types of communication that can be used in these situations.
 During the third week, students will learn about the challenges to communication and explore ways of overcoming these hurdles.
 The fourth and fifth weeks focus on developing and implementing communication plans.
 Students will need to spend about three to five hours each week watching videos and completing supplemental assignments.